An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Introduction

 \textbf{Motivated by the limitations mentioned above}, we aim to bridge the knowledge gap by conducting an empirical study to comprehensively explore the potential of LLMs in fine-grained security code review on a practical dataset constructed from real-world code repositories.
 Specifically, in this study, LLMs were requested to provide detailed information on the identified security defect, including its line number, type, specific description, and suggested fix.
 The dataset we utilized consists of 534 code review files obtained from four open-source projects (namely, OpenStack Nova and Neutron, and Qt Base and Creator).
 We evaluated the performance of LLMs, analyzed existing quality problems, and examined factors influencing their performance to offer insights into the real-world applicability and limitations of LLM in security code review.
-First, we identified five prompt templates to enhance LLMs (based on the prompting strategies formulated by \cite{zhang2024prompt}).
-Then, we compared the performance of 7 open-source and closed-source LLMs with static analysis tools across these prompt templates in detecting security defects identified by reviewers. \black{After collecting the responses generated by the two best-performing LLMs with their respective optimal prompts, we manually extracted quality problems present in these responses.
-We also used these responses to construct two separate cumulative link mixed models to explore the impact of 11 factors on the performance of each LLM.
+First, we identified five prompt templates to enhance LLMs (based on the prompting strategies formulated by \cite{zhang2024prompt}). \black{Then, using these prompt templates, we evaluated seven LLMs of diverse types, scales, and access methods on their ability to detect security defects identified by human reviewers, and compared their performance against that of static analysis tools.} After collecting responses generated by the two best-performing LLMs with their respective optimal prompts, we manually extracted quality problems present in these responses.
+We also leveraged these responses to construct two separate cumulative link models, aiming to explore the impact of 11 factors on the performance of each LLM.
 Our \textbf{findings} reveal that: (1) LLMs outperform state-of-the-art static analysis tools in security code review.
 Among LLMs, the reasoning-optimized model surpasses general-purpose models.
-(2) DeepSeek-R1 is the best-performing LLM, followed by GPT-4.
-For DeepSeek-R1, the prompt including the commit message and CoT instruction is the most effective, while for GPT-4, the prompt with a CWE list works best.
-(3) GPT-4 struggles with vague expressions and poor instruction-following, while DeepSeek-R1 is more prone to producing incorrect code details in its responses.
-(4) LLMs detect security defects more effectively in code files with fewer tokens and security-related annotations.} In summary, this study makes the following \textbf{contributions}: (1) We conducted a fine-grained evaluation of the capability of popular and representative LLMs in security code review.
+(2) DeepSeek-R1 is the best-performing LLM, followed by \black{GPT-4 provided in the ChatGPT platform}.
+For DeepSeek-R1, the prompt including the commit message and CoT instruction is the most effective, while for \black{GPT-4 (ChatGPT)}, the prompt with a CWE list works best.
+(3) \black{GPT-4 via ChatGPT} struggles with vague expressions and poor instruction-following, while DeepSeek-R1 is more prone to producing incorrect code details in its responses.
+(4) LLMs detect security defects more effectively in code files with fewer tokens and security-related annotations. \black{(5) Higher code complexity is associated with improved detection performance of DeepSeek-R1 for security defects other than memory-related ones.} In summary, this study makes the following \textbf{contributions}: (1) We conducted a fine-grained evaluation of the capability of popular and representative LLMs in security code review.
 (2) We measured the impact of the non-determinism of LLMs on the consistency of security code review.
 (3) We identified quality problems and quantified hallucinations in the responses generated by the two top-performing LLMs, aiming to highlight the challenges faced by LLMs in security code review.
 (4) We carried out the first analysis of the factors that might influence the performance of LLMs in security code review.